 A True Gun-Guy

 Ryan Cleckner served as a special operations sniper team leader with the U.S. Army's elite 1st Ranger Bn.
 (1/75) on multiple combat deployments.
 Ryan is a graduate of the premier Special Operations Target Interdiction Course (SOTIC), among other military training courses, and has taught snipers and police sharpshooters from around the world.
-He is the best-selling author of the Long Range Shooting Handbook, he writes firearm related articles for RECOIL Magazine and TheTruthAboutGuns.com, he hosts the Going Ballistic podcast, he has a number of instructional YouTube videos on long range shooting, and he can do this:
+He is the best-selling author of the Long Range Shooting Handbook, he writes firearm related articles for RECOIL Magazine, GunDigest, and TheTruthAboutGuns.com, he hosts the Going Ballistic podcast and the Trigger Words Podcast, he has a number of instructional YouTube videos on long range shooting, and he can do this:

 A Firearms Industry Expert